adventuremomblog

 Are Flash Floods a Potential Risk?

 Yes.
 You’ll want to keep an eye on the forecast.
-Do NOT hike The Narrows if rain is forecasted the day of your hike.
+Don’t hike The Narrows if rain is forecasted the day of your hike!

 It’s also important to check the website for its flash flood potential during your visit.

 Flooding in The Narrows can be possible at any time.
-The rocks at The Narrows don’t absorb water which means that water levels can rapidly rise within minutes and put hikers at risk of being stranded, injured, or worse.
+The rocks at The Narrows don’t absorb water.
+Water levels can rapidly rise within minutes and put hikers at risk of being stranded, injured, or worse.

 snack at The narrows